-Colin is the Associate Director of the Inclusive Design Research Centre and Adjunct Professor in the School of Graduate Studies at OCAD University.
-His research is concerned with issues of access and agency within technology-mediated creative practice.
-Colin works alongside open communities to co-design new (and rediscover old) ways to build and sustain cooperative, reciprocal software systems—especially by those without access to conventional programming expertise.
-At the IDRC, Colin leads a variety of applied research projects that support participation in digital art and culture, cooperative and equitable digital platforms, community-based co-design methods, and inclusive software architectures.
+Colin Clark is a media artist, design researcher, and software developer.
+His work is concerned with issues of access to and agency within technology-mediated creative practice.
+Working alongside open communities, Colin looks for ways to design, build, and sustain cooperative, reciprocal software systems—especially by those without access to conventional programming expertise.
+He has over 25 years of experience in the field of inclusive design and web accessibility.
+Colin is currently the Director of Design and Technology at the non-profit Institute for Research and Development on Inclusion and Society.

 Contact: colin at colinclark dot org